The three-dimensional distribution of quarks in momentum space

-We obtain an excellent agreement between the experimental measurements and our theoretical prediction, with an overall value of $\chi^2 / $d.o.f.$=1.12 \pm 0.06$ (total $\chi^2=113\pm 6$).
-Our parametrization is able to describe very well the {\tt COMPASS} 2009 data set (32 points with $\chi^2 = 28.8 \pm 6.3$), the {\tt COMPASS} 2017 data set (50 points with $\chi^2 = 31.8 \pm 4.2$), and the JLab data set (6 points with $\chi^2 = 4 \pm 0.6$).
-The agreement with the {\tt HERMES} data set is worse (30 points with $\chi^2 = 50.4 \pm 4.3$).
-We checked that the largest contribution to the $\chi^2$ comes from the subset of data with $K^-$ in the final state.
-Our predictions well describe also the $z$ and $P_{hT}$ distributions, even if those projections of the data were not included in the fit.
-(More information about the fit procedure, the best-fit parameters and the agreement with data can be found in the Supplemental Material.)
+We obtain an excellent agreement between the experimental measurements and our theoretical prediction, with an overall value of $\chi^2 / $d.o.f. $= 1.12 \pm 0.04$ (total $\chi^2=121\pm 5$).
+In~\ref{s:fitplots}, we collected all figures that show the quality of our fit.
+Our parametrization is able to describe very well the {\tt COMPASS} 2009 data set~\cite{Alekseev:2008aa} (32 points with $\chi^2 = 26.5 \pm 4.2$; see Fig.~\ref{f:Siv_C09}), the {\tt COMPASS} 2017 data set~\cite{Adolph:2016dvl} (50 points with $\chi^2 = 31.3 \pm 3.8$; see Figs.~\ref{f:Siv_C17piu} and \ref{f:Siv_C17meno}), and the JLab data set~\cite{Qian:2011py} (6 points with $\chi^2 = 4.1 \pm 0.7$; see Fig.~\ref{f:Siv_JLab}).
+The agreement with the {\tt HERMES} data set~\cite{Airapetian:2009ae} is somewhat worse (30 points with $\chi^2 = 46.2 \pm 3.8$; see Fig.~\ref{f:Siv_Hermes}).
+We checked that the largest contribution to the $\chi^2$ comes from the subset of data with $K^-$ in the final state~\cite{Signori:2013mda}.
+Looking at the previous figures it is important to notice, as a check of the results validity, that our predictions well describe also the $z$ and $P_{hT}$ distributions, even if those projections of the data were not included in the fit (see~\ref{s:fitplots} for more details).

+The agreement with vector-boson-production {\tt STAR} measurements~\cite{STAR:2015vmv} is worse than the SIDIS case, with a $\chi^2=13.97\pm 0.6$ for $7$ points.
+However, the lower number of points (see Fig.~\ref{f:Siv_STAR}) indicates that {\tt STAR} data have less influence on the global fit than the SIDIS data.
+In any case, we observe that our predictions follow the sign of the measurements, being negative for $W^+$ and positive for $W^-$ and $Z^0$.
+The agreement is similar for the data points projected in $p_T$ not included in the fit (see~\ref{s:fitplots} for more details).

-In Fig.~\ref{f:Sivers_band}, we show the first transverse moment $x f_{1T}^{\perp (1)}$ (Eq.~\eqref{e:SivMoments}, multiplied by $x$) as a function of $x$ at $Q_0 = 2$ GeV$^2$ for the up (upper panel) and down quark (lower panel).
-We compare our results (solid band) with other parametrizations available in the literature~\cite{Bacchetta:2011gx,Echevarria:2014xaa,Boglione:2018dqd} (hatched bands, as indicated in the figure).
+In Fig.~\ref{f:Sivers_band}, we show the first transverse moment $x f_{1T}^{\perp (1)}$ (Eq.~\eqref{e:SivMoments}, multiplied by $x$) as a function of $x$ at $Q_0 = 2$ GeV for the up (left panel) and down quark (right panel).
+We compare our results (solid band) with other parametrizations available in the literature~\cite{Bacchetta:2011gx,Echevarria:2014xaa,Boglione:2018dqd,Cammarota:2020qcw} (hatched bands, as indicated in the figure).
 In agreement with previous studies, the distribution for the up quark is negative, while for the down quark is positive and both have a similar magnitude.
-The Sivers function for sea quarks is very small but not compatible with zero.
+The Sivers function for sea quarks is very small and compatible with zero.